Bold Innovations in Military Defense Software and Equipment

 KWESST Micro Systems (TSXV:KWE) is a technology company focused on developing intelligent tactical systems with military applications.
 The company’s goal is to become an industry-leading software and equipment company, targeting the modern needs of militaries and homeland security specialists.

-KWESST Micro Systems is currently working to develop products designed for large operational requirements in the military, including systems designed for future drone and tactical counter-drone technologies.
-The company’s products are based on its proprietary Micro Integrated Systems Technology (“MIST”), a collection of sensors, optics, ballistics and software capable of enabling additional mission capabilities.
+KWESST Micro Systems is working to develop products designed for large operational requirements in the military, including systems designed for future drone and tactical counter-drone technologies.
+The company’s products are based on its proprietary Micro Integrated Systems Technology (“MIST”), which is a collection of sensors, optics, ballistics and software capable of enabling additional mission capabilities.

 KWESST Micro Systems’ MIST platform has the potential to be applied to situational awareness systems, drone threat prevention systems, tactical laser systems and firearm tracking technology.